Does Persistent Systems sponsor H-1B workers?

 Summary

-Persistent Systems has filed 66 Labor Condition Applications (LCA) and 9 Program Electronic Review Management (PERM) applications in FY2026 Q1.
-The top roles include Computer Programmer II, IT Project Manager, and Sales Engineer II, with significant hiring in locations like Santa Clara, CA, and Charlotte, NC.
-The median salary for these positions is $134,000, with a range from $86,400 to $262,500.
+Persistent Systems has filed 80 Labor Condition Applications (LCA) and 9 Program Electronic Review Management (PERM) applications in FY2026 Q2.
+The most common role is Computer Programmer II, accounting for nearly 39% of applications, followed by IT Project Manager and Delivery Manager.
+Key locations include Santa Clara, CA, and Charlotte, NC.
+Salary data indicates a median of $133,896, with a range from $77,418 to $500,000.
 It's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
-This information is not legal advice.
+This summary does not constitute legal advice.

 Sources